-All pupils have access to 'Times Table Rock Stars' (TTRS) which is a carefully sequenced programme of daily times tables practice both in school and at home.
+All pupils have access to 'Times Table Rock Stars' (TTRS) and Numbots which are carefully sequenced programmes of regular number bond and times tables practice both in school and at home.
 This allows and engages children to take part in a fun and competitive way.